ACANETS/pscp/README.md

  1.4 graphviz_example.py is used for visualizing the traceroute graph.
 It needs corresponding Python library.

+ 2.Online Control Plane

- 2.control_plane.py is the code for online measurement test controls.
+ control_plane.py is the code for online measurement test controls.

  To start the control plane, use:

      python control_plane.py [source_host_name] [destination_host_name]